Flutterwave/Python-v2/README.md

     print(e.err["flwRef"])
 ```

-This call also raises an ```IncompletePaymentDetailsError``` if any of the required parameters are missing.
-The ```IncompletePaymentDetailsError``` contains information about which parameter was not included in the payload.
-You can handle this such as:
+Additionally, this call raises an ```IncompletePaymentDetailsError``` if any required parameters are missing.
+The ```IncompletePaymentDetailsError``` will contain information about which parameter was not included in the payload.
+You can handle this error as follows:

 ```py
 try: